sjtubinlong/Competative-Programming-for-Kids/README.md

-# CodingWithMyKids
+# Competative Programming for Kids
-Teach my kids to code with Python and solve mathematic problems
+Teach my kids to code with C++ and solve algorithm problems